VoltLang/Amp/README.md

 ---

 **SDL2**
-Bindings based off of SDL2 2.0.0 Release Candidate.
+Bindings based off of SDL2 2.0.4
-_Retrieved on the 27th of July, 2013._
+_Retrieved on May, 2016._

 **GLFW3**
 Bindings based off of GLFW3 3.0.2 5b8ff4a2fcb0283c834201654407d654d00b2285.